ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] user profiles
-[ ] have profile of who you picked and how they did [?] when making selection, revers too low, 2nd nav bar is not there
+[ ] have profile of who you picked and how they did [?] when making selection, revers too low, 2nd nav bar is not there [ ] use cookie parser
+[ ] contact go-daddy to make site not have heroku in it

 ===> STRETCH BEFORE DEPLOYMENT